BDC Hamburger Icon

 What is bereavement leave?

-Bereavement leave is also known as compassionate leave.
-It is a period of paid or unpaid time off an employee takes after the death of a family member or close friend.
-Employees can use bereavement leave to grieve the loss of their loved one.
-They can also use the time to make arrangements and go to funeral services.
+Bereavement leave, also known as compassionate leave, is a period of paid or unpaid time off employees can take following the death of a family member or close friend.
+Employees can use bereavement leave to grieve the loss of their loved one, take care of arrangements and plan or attend funeral services.

 Is bereavement leave mandatory?